Things to Do

 The building is a magnificent example of the Neo- Classical style.
 The house and gardens were taken into State ownership in 1994 and restored in 2019 and are now open to the public for historic tours and nature walks.
 The court has a beautiful cafe and craft area too.

 The River Barrow

-It is one of The Three Sisters; the other two being the River Suir and the River Nore.
+It is one of The Three Sisters the other two being the River Suir and the River Nore.
 The Barrow is the longest of the three rivers.
 At 192 km, it is the secondlongest river in Ireland, behind the River Shannon.
 The Grand Canal is also close by where you can go fishing also and kayaking if you please.

-The official opening of The Arthouse Studios and Library, Stradbally County Laois took place on 13th May 2011.
-The opening was performed by Minister Jimmy Deenihan, Minister for Arts, Heritage and the Gaeltacht.
-The development, costing in excess of €1.2million, commenced early in 2010 has been assisted with funding from the Department of Tourism, Culture, and Sports Access 11 scheme.
-Construction work was completed in December 2010.
+The official opening of The Arthouse Studios and Library was in May 2011.
+The opening was performed by Minister for Arts, Heritage and the Gaeltacht.
+The development, costing in excess of €1.2million.
+The gallery showcases: drawing,painting and sculptural works in contemporary and traditional mediums.

 The Heath Golf Club